eversamurai/Deutsche-bank-HW/README.md

 The generated JAR file will be located in the target directory.

 ## Usage
-Once the application is running, you can access the API at http://localhost:8080/v1/api/nace Or check the swagger documentation at http://localhost:8080/swagger-ui.html
+Once the application is running, you can access the API at http://localhost:8080/v1/api/nace <br>
+Or check the swagger documentation at http://localhost:8080/swagger-ui.html

 # Endpoints
-POST /v1/api/nace/putNaceDetails/csv - Upload NaceDetails from a CSV file.
+POST /v1/api/nace/putNaceDetails/csv - Upload NaceDetails from a CSV file. <br>
-GET /v1/api/nace/{id} - Retrieve NaceDetails by ID.
+GET /v1/api/nace/{id} - Retrieve NaceDetails by ID. <br>
-GET /v1/api/heathCheck - Check the health of the application.
+GET /v1/api/heathCheck - Check the health of the application. <br>